VincentSaelzler/cookbook/drafts/bbq-beans.md

 2 small sweet onion, diced

 ## Soak
 Dry pinto beans in water overnight.
-Drain them with a collander.
+Drain them with a colander.

 ## Render
 Bake the pork in the 1L containers until fat is mostly rendered.